 Student Eligibility.
-All 11th and 12th grade Minnesota pupils (public, nonpublic, and homeschool students), and some Minnesota public school students in 10th grade who have achieved proficiency on the 8th grade Minnesota Comprehensive Assessments (MCAs) and first enroll in a career and technical course at the PSI, may apply to a PSI in order to participate in the traditional PSEO program.
+All 11th and 12th grade Minnesota pupils (public, nonpublic, and homeschool students), and some Minnesota pupils in 10th grade who have achieved proficiency on the 8th grade Minnesota Comprehensive Assessments (MCAs) and first enroll in a career and technical course at the PSI, may apply to a PSI in order to participate in the traditional PSEO program.
 A student may participate part-time or full-time in the traditional PSEO program.
 A public high school may not prohibit a student from participating in the traditional PSEO program.

 Qualifying PSI.
 A qualifying PSI means: a Minnesota public postsecondary institution (University of Minnesota or Minnesota State (formerly MnSCU) institution); a private, residential, two- or four-year, liberal arts, degree-granting college or university with a physical presence in Minnesota (e.g., Bethel University); a nonprofit two-year trade and technical school granting an associate degree (e.g., Dunwoody); or an accredited opportunities industrial center (e.g., Summit Academy OIC).
-A qualifying PSI sets its own admission requirements for high school students and may choose to limit the number of PSEO students who may enroll in its programs.
+A qualifying PSI sets its own admission requirements for high school students, may choose to limit the number of PSEO students who may enroll in its programs, and may limit the course offerings available to the high school students.

 PSEO Funding.
 Under the traditional PSEO program, for a full-time student, 88 percent of the basic general education revenue is paid by the Minnesota Department of Education (MDE) directly from the state to the PSI.
 The public school district in turn counts the student as 0.12 pupils in average daily membership across all school funding formulas.
 The remaining money that would otherwise follow the student (88 percent of all school funding formulas other than the basic general education revenue) is "saved" by the state.
 For nonpublic pupils, there is no residual payment to the school district of residence-the state simply pays 88 percent of the basic general education revenue directly to the PSI.
 For each part-time PSEO pupil, the district receives a proportionate share of the total school revenue attributable to that pupil, based on the amount of time that the PSEO pupil attends the high school.
-The state basic formula payment to the PSI is converted from the general education basic formula allowance to a standard rate per credit hour.
-For fiscal year 2019, this equals \$148.12 for each quarter credit hour ([88% x (\$6,312 - \$425) x 1.2]/45) and \$222.18 for each semester hour ([88% x (\$6,312 - \$425) x https://education.mn.gov/mdeprod/idcplg?IdcService=GET\FILE&dDocName=MDE058445&RevisionSelectionMethod=latestReleased&Rendition=primary.
+The state basic formula payment to the PSI is converted from the general education basic formula allowance https://education.mn.gov/mdeprod/idcplg?ldcService=GET_FILE&dDocName=MDE058445&RevisionSelectionMet hod=latestReleased&Rendition=primary.

-&lt;sup>6 For a more detailed description of dual enrollment programs, see the MDE document "Postsecondary Enrollment Options (PSEO) Reference Guide" updated August 2017, on MDE's website:
+5 For a more detailed description of dual enrollment programs, see the MDE document "Postsecondary Enrollment Options (PSEO) Reference Guide" updated August 2019, on MDE's website: